jsuarezruiz/awesome-xamarin-forms/README.md

 ## Database

 - [Akavache](https://github.com/akavache/Akavache): Akavache is an asynchronous, persistent (i.e. writes to disk) key-value store created for writing desktop and mobile applications in C#, based on SQLite3.
 Akavache is great for both storing important data (i.e. user settings) as well as cached local data that expires.
+- [Azure Mobile Apps](https://github.com/Azure/azure-mobile-apps-net-client): Offline sync-enabled Xamarin apps that connect to Azure Mobile App.
+- [CosmosDB](https://github.com/Azure/azure-documentdb-dotnet): Azure Cosmos DB is a globally distributed, multi-model database service.
-- [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore): Is a lightweight and extensible version of the popular Entity Framework data access technology
+- [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore): Is a lightweight and extensible version of the popular Entity Framework data access technology.
+- [LiteDB](https://github.com/mbdavid/LiteDB): A .NET NoSQL Document Store in a single data file.
 - [Realm](https://realm.io/docs/xamarin/latest/): Alternative to SQLite, simple and fast.
 - [SQLite-net](https://github.com/praeclarum/sqlite-net): It is an open source, minimal library to allow .NET and Mono applications to store data in SQLite 3 databases.